mmontemu/pokemon-agent-competition/README.md

 # pokemon-agent-competition
-For the AI club Pokemon agent competition - non machine learning version
+For the AI club Pokemon agent competition